SathyaBhat/policies/code-of-conduct.md

-# Triangle DevOps Code of Conduct
+# DevOps'ish Code of Conduct

-Triangle DevOps is dedicated to providing a harassment-free community experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+DevOps'ish is dedicated to providing a harassment-free community experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
 We do not tolerate harassment of community participants in any form.